GravityKit/AZ-Filters/readme.txt

 == Changelog ==

-= 1.3 on March 9, 2022 =
+= 1.3 on March 10, 2022 =

-* Added: Polish language support
+* Added: Support for filtering by the Polish alphabet
 * Added: When filtering by a letter, the webpage will scroll back to the clicked link
-* Modified: Localized numbers will be used for links instead of always 0-9
+* Modified: Localized numbers will be used for links instead of always 0-9.
+For example, in Bengali, the URL will now show `?letter=০-৯`
 * Improved: Multiple A-Z Entry Filter widgets may be added to the same View using different languages
 * Fixed: Support for custom collation overrides in situations where accented letters are shown in a filter for the other (for example, L and Ł in Polish).
 * Updated translations